The distribution of data involves creating copies of data for dissemination between two or more geodatabases or services.

 Some organizations achieve a level of data distribution by saving copies of their geodatabases and sending them to other offices.
 These offices can then work on the data, make edits, and send a copy of their updated geodatabase back to the main office.
 Here, edits are compared and coordinated to ensure that the data at the two offices remains in sync.
 This solution can work with careful communication; however, there are many opportunities for updates to be lost, and it can be difficult to keep the two geodatabases in sync.

 Geodatabase replication is a data distribution method provided through ArcGIS.
-With geodatabase replication, data is distributed across two or more geodatabases by creating a replica of only a part, or of an entire dataset.
+With geodatabase replication, data is distributed across two or more geodatabases by creating a replica of only a part of or an entire dataset.
 When a dataset is replicated, a replica pair is created; one replica resides in the original geodatabase, and a related replica is distributed to a different geodatabase.
-Any changes made to these replicas in their respective geodatabases can then be synchronized so that the data in one replica matches that in its relative replica.
+Any changes made to these replicas in their respective geodatabases can then be synchronized so that the data in one replica matches the data in the relative replica.
+The term relative replica refers to the other replica in a replica pair.

 - One-way replication: